Parcle-AI/parcle-memory/README.md

 # Reads PARCLE_API_KEY from the environment if api_key is omitted.
 client = Parcle(api_key="pmem_...")

+# 1. Create the user you'll be storing memory for.
+Do this once per user
+#    before ingesting.
+Pass your own user_id, or omit it to have one generated.
+client.create_user(user_id="name")

-# 1. Write a conversation into a user's memory.
+# 2. Write a conversation into a user's memory.
 #    Ingestion is incremental: omit session_id to start a new session, then
 #    pass the returned session_id back to append more turns to the same one.
 dialog = client.ingest_dialog(